Plan your DirectX port

 The lifecycle of a UWP app is very different from a desktop app.
 You'll need to save the game often, because when a suspend event happens your app only has a limited amount of time to stop running code, and you want to make sure the player can get back to where they were right away when your app resumes.
 Games should save just often enough to maintain a continuous gameplay experience from resume, but not so often that the game saves impact framerate or cause the game to stutter.
 Your game will potentially need to load game state when the game resumes from a terminated state.

 DirectXMath can be used as a replacement for D3DXMath and XNAMath, and it can come in handy if you need a math library.
 DirectXMath has fast, portable data types, and types that are aligned and packed for use with shaders.

 Our templates and code samples use new C++ features that you might not be familiar with yet.
 For example, asynchronous methods are used with lambda expressions to load Direct3D resources without blocking the UI thread.
-You don't have to adopt all of the new practices as long as your game still conforms to Windows Store policy for Direct3D apps or the Technical certification requirements for Windows Phone.

 There are two concepts you'll use often:

 - Managed references (^ operator) and managed classes (ref classes) are a fundamental part of the Windows Runtime.
 You will need to use managed ref classes to interface with Windows Runtime components, for example IFrameworkView (more on that in the walkthrough).